Skipants/rspec-workshop/slides.md

 end
 ```

+# Mocks

+https://relishapp.com/rspec/rspec-mocks/v/3-10/docs/verifying-doubles/using-an-instance-double

 You can make a mock of an object using `instance_double`.
 RSpec will use this to verify that any calls made on the object are only ones that an instance of that object would accept.

-https://relishapp.com/rspec/rspec-mocks/v/3-10/docs/verifying-doubles/using-an-instance-double

 ```ruby
 it 'notifies the console' do